 NOTE: There may be additional tabs, depending on user role of the employee.
-For , a supervisor would have another tab for additional responsibilities.
-(See for further information regarding the supervisor role).
+For example, a supervisor would have another tab for additional responsibilities.
+(See Supervisor Quick Bits for further information regarding the supervisor role).

 Explore Links

 On the screen are two boxes, Explore Content and Need Help?
 Each area has navigation links to make it easier for learners to enroll in training, view their details and get help.